nugets241/MobileAppDev-Java-Swift-ReactNative/README.md

-# Mobile App Development - Android, iOS, CrossPlatform
+# Mobile App Projects - Android, iOS

 This repository contains various mobile application projects developed for Android, iOS, and CrossPlatform using different technologies like Java, Swift, and React Native.